Brucelees/Nexus-labs-testnet/README.md

 ```

-Reply with “Y” & wait for process to complete, reply also with ‘8’ none of the above if asked
+Proceed with “Y” & wait for the process to complete, Type ‘8’ none of the above if asked